 - skin reactions such as redness of the skin, itching or an itchy rash (urticaria).

-These are generally mild side effects which disappear after the first few weeks.
+The above list includes the more common side effects of your medicine, which disappear after the first few weeks.
 Taking metformin with meals can help reduce nausea and diarrhoea.

 - nausea, vomiting, stomach pain